contigen/Canvas-Drawing-App/README.md

 # Canvas Drawing App
-A basic drawing app created using HTML5 Canvas Element & JavaScript, feel free to draw
+A basic drawing app created using HTML5 Canvas Element & JavaScript, feel free to draw<br>
+You can clear your drawing.